Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Parallel Reinforcement Learning and Requirements

 \textbf{Single-Agent Training:} The most fundamental scenario in RL is training a single agent, which involves repeatedly applying the steps of rollout, replay, and optimization.
 Synchronous algorithms like A2C~\citep{mnih2016asynchronous} and PPO~\citep{schulman2017proximal} follow these steps in sequence, whereas asynchronous variants (e.g., A3C~\citep{mnih2016asynchronous}, Ape-X~\citep{horgan2018distributed}, APPO~\citep{zeng2020visual}, IMPALA~\citep{espeholt2018impala}) overlap rollout and optimization steps to enhance data throughput.

 \textbf{Multi-Agent Training:} Multi-agent training involves multiple agents interacting within the environment, either cooperatively or competitively.
 While the dataflow structure resembles that of single-agent training, complexities arise when customizing training for individual agents.
 For instance, if agents require optimization at different frequencies or are trained with distinct algorithms, the training dataflow must accommodate multiple iterative loops with varying parameters.
+Additionally, training populations of agents, such as Double Q-learning~\cite{van2016deep}, has demonstrated great promise in RL for stabilizing training, improving exploration and asymptotic performance, and generating a diverse set of solutions.

 \textbf{Model-Based Algorithms:} Model-based RL algorithms aim to learn the transition dynamics of the environment to increase training efficiency~\citep{moerland2023model}.
-This adds a supervised training component to standard distributed RL, involving training one or more dynamics models with environment-generated data.
+This adds a supervised training component to parallel RL, involving training one or more dynamics models with environment-generated data.